-Career Navigator and College and Career Advisor, Erica Berkmeier, is thinking ahead to ensure the 500 Grades 9-12 students at Chesaning High School continue to prepare for the future—even when they’re not in the classroom.
+Career Navigator and Career and College Advisor, Erica Birkmeier, is thinking ahead to ensure the 500 Grades 9-12 students at Chesaning High School continue to prepare for the future—even when they’re not in the classroom.

 They also have a career and college exploration program for juniors and seniors who have enough credits to participate.
 Eligible students can make it part of one of their trimester courses and go out in the community to job shadow.
 Part of the process includes logging into Xello to explore options before identifying an appropriate workplace for them.

 Now that students are at home, Birkmeier is using Google Classroom to communicate with students about logging into Xello.
 She’s also offering tips on using it while they’re away from school.
 “I’ve let students know that if they’re not sure what to do [while they’re off], now would be a good time to do some exploration on Xello,” she says.

 This is also a good time for seniors to do virtual campus tours on Xello.
 You can get a pretty good idea of what a campus is like using this tool.

 For juniors, she’s recommending college and career exploration so they can consider making a plan for what they want to do when they graduate.
 “They can explore colleges or skilled trade opportunities,” says Birkmeier.